kp791/core-api-gateway/README.md

 **Do NOT commit cert.pem or key.pem to git.**

-Add these lines to `.gitignore`:
+Add this line to `.gitignore`:

 ```
-cert.pem
-key.pem
+certs/
 ```

 ***